LS4GAN/uvcgan4slats/README.md

 - [`outdir`][pretrain_outdir]: output directory
   (will contain a subfolder named by `label`)

-The pre-training can be started with:
+The generator pre-training can be started with:
 ```
 python ./script/slats/pretrain_slats-256.py
 ```